-- 1. Prepare the Mast System for operation (Section 3). - 2.
+- 1. Prepare the Mast System for Operation (Section 3). - 2.
 Secure the payload to the mast. - 3.
-Attach the Guy Lines to the mast.
-Ensure the Guy Lines do not interfere with any payload cables or intermediate payloads. - 4.
-Prior to extending the mast, The Will-Burt Company recommends laying out any Guy Lines so they do not become tangled during extension (Figure 9-1).
+Attach the Guy Lines to the mast ensuring the Guy Lines do not interfere with any payload cables or intermediate payloads. - 4.
+Prior to extending the mast, Will-Burt recommends laying out any Guy Lines so they do not become tangled during extension (Figure 9-1).